scipy-conference/scipy_proceedings/papers/scott_sievert/next.rst

     adaptive algorithms to reach a particular quality (e.g., classification accuracy). :label:`adaptive-gains`

-Supervised machine learning relies on human labels to help produce a model that predicts labels :cite:`kotsiantis2007supervised`.
+Supervised machine learning relies on human responses to help produce a model that can predict the response a human would give :cite:`kotsiantis2007supervised`.
 One example of this workflow is with the popular ImageNet dataset :cite:`deng2009imagenet`: humans have provided millions of image labels, and there have been dozens of models to predict labels for unseen images :cite:`szegedy2015going, he2015delving, simonyan2014very`.

 The collection of these data is `passive` and does not `adapt` to previous
-responses: previous responses does not effect which queries are presented.
+responses: previous responses do not effect which queries are presented.
 Adaptive data collection is a process which selects the most useful data (in some sense) as quickly as possible to help achieve some goal (e.g., classification accuracy) :cite:`holland1992adaptation`.
 Adaptive data